-Prerequisite: Admission to the Radiography Program

-7 weeks, 4.2 hours per week (4.2-0)
+Prerequisite: Admission to the Radiography Program 7 weeks, 4.2 hours per week (4.2-0) Fulfills core elements: 9

 This course includes the history of radiography, medical specialties, health care delivery, organizational structure of a radiology department, professional development and ethics.
 It is an introductory course for the beginning radiographer with emphasis on acquainting students with the goals, philosophies and organizations of the radiography program and radiology department.